cypress-io/cypress-documentation/source/guides/dashboard/jira-integration.md

 1. Visit **Integrations → Jira** in the Cypress Dashboard

-## Creating a Jira issue from a test failure
+## Creating a Jira issue for a test case

+{% note info When to create issues for tests?%}
+Jira issues can be created for both passing and failing tests.
+The most common use case would be to create Jira issues for failing tests to better track and prioritize fixing of pipeline failures within projects managed by Jira workflows.
+{% endnote %}

+Let's walk through creating a Jira issue for a failing test:

-1. Click on a failing test in the {% url "Cypress Dashboard" https://on.cypress.io/dashboard %}
+1. Click on a failed test within the "Test Results" view of a test run to open its results panel.

+2. Click on the "Create Issue" button within the results panel, which will present the form for creating a Jira issue for the test.
    {% imgTag /img/dashboard/jira-integration/dashboard-jira-integration-create-issue.png "Create Jira Issue Button" %}

-2. Complete the resulting modal assigning to the Jira project, issue type, assignee and additional fields.
+3. Complete and submit the Jira issue creation form by selecting the Jira project, issue type, assignee, and additional fields.
    {% imgTag /img/dashboard/jira-integration/dashboard-jira-integration-modal.png "Create Jira Issue Modal" %}

-3. Once created, the issue appears in context of the failure and contains a link to the Jira issue created.
+4. Once the issue is created, a log and reference of the issue will appear within results panel of test.
    {% imgTag /img/dashboard/jira-integration/dashboard-jira-integration-inline-issue.png "Jira Issue in Cypress Failure Context" %}

+   {% note info Note%}
+   The create issue within Jira will include a link back the Cypress Dashboard for the associated test.
    {% imgTag /img/dashboard/jira-integration/dashboard-jira-integration-jira-issue.png "Jira Issue of Cypress Failure" %}
+   {% endnote %}

 ## Uninstalling the Jira integration